Coder-85/Noob-Bot/README.md

 ```

 # Build Using Docker
-You can also run the bot using.
+You can also run the bot using docker.
 To build the docker container execute the following command:
 ```
 $ docker build -t noob-bot .
 ```